-This publication also provides technical support for quantitative risk assessment of environmental noise for the implementation of environmental and public health policies.
+This work highlights the importance of this public health problem and provides technical support for quantitative risk assessment of environmental noise for the implementation of environmental and public health policies.

 This method has been applied to the Paris agglomeration to calculate the burden of disease from environmental noise, using the data available at the town level (for both noise exposure and health indicators).
 This work has been conducted jointly by the Regional Health Observatory in Ile-de-France (ORS Ile-de-France) and Bruitparif (Noise observatory in Ile-de-France), with the support and expertise of Dr Rokho KIM from WHO.